ramellar/TagObjectsOptimization/README.md

 This forlder is an attempt to put together all of the developments done on top of these two folders in one single repositoty and one tool: ONE TOOL TO OPTIMIZE THEM ALL - CIT.

 ## Install instructions
+These instalation instructions work only for CMSSW_11_0_2.
+To use the updated CMSSW_12_0_2 version for the TauTagAndProbe package and the production of the NTuples refer to [these instructions](https://github.com/jonamotta/TauTagAndProbe/tree/CMSSW_12_0_2-l1t-integration-v110.0).
+On the other hand, still use the following instructions to do the optimization of the objects (even if NTuples are produced with CMSSW_12_0_2).

 ```bash
 cmsrel CMSSW_11_0_2
 cd CMSSW_11_0_2/src